If your template is only one page but the document

 Put cursor where you want your page number on following pages.

-Press the key combination Alt-Shift-P or click on the Page
+Press the key combination Alt+Shift+P or click on the Page

 Number button, and select Current Position | Plain Number.

-You now have page numbers in your headers
+You now have page numbers in your headers Check the box for

 "Different First Page"